ricardo-js1/qspatial/README.md

 The main function for point pattern data is **qmpattern**.
 It produces four plots: A map with the ocurrences, a map for the Intensity and two plots of the summary functions.
 By default the function uses the G and F functions which are computationally cheaper, but the K and J functions are also available.

-The included data is about transit accidents in Recife, Brazil.
-The locations of the accidents are re
+The included data is about traffic accidents in Recife, Brazil.
+The locations of the accidents are registered by latitude and longitude coordinates, a shapefile of the city is also included in the package.

 ``` r
 accidents.data = acidentes